 San Francisco organic creamery ice cream truck

 Valencia Street buzzes around the clock.
-One night, searching for local food desserts, my son ordered goat milk and berry ice cream off a vintage, yellow fire truck.
+One night while searching for local food desserts, my son ordered goat milk and berry ice cream off a vintage, yellow fire truck.
 Parked in an empty, corner lot, the San Francisco Organic Creamery truck and it’s menu, was a world away from the industrial strength food trucks I’ve seen elsewhere.

 Hard, Apple cider and Lao cuisine at Hawker Fare.